barabo/fhir-to-omop-demo/demo/translate/README.md

 likely contribute to the OMOPCDM `observation`, `measurement`, or `procedure_occurrence` tables (not the `visit_occurrence` table).

-So, while the `domain_id` does not directly map to OMOPCDM tables, the `domain_id` of a code is a valuable clue for determining where in OMOPCDM the FHIR data will be needed.
+So, while the `domain_id` does not directly map to individual OMOPCDM tables, the `domain_id` of a code is a valuable clue for determining where in OMOPCDM the FHIR data will be needed, and whether a resource can be used to populate a table entry.

-<details><summary>Click to see the results of this analysis...</summary>
+<details><summary>Click to see the relationship between resource codings and concept domains...</summary>

 ### Resource Type to `domain_id`